sprynmr/sprynmr.github.io/_posts/2014-12-6-reactivecocoa-mvvm-introduction.md

 Now the view controller's only concerns are configuring and managing the various views with data from the view-model, and letting the view-model know when relevant user input occurs that needs to change data upstream.
 The view controller doesn't need to know about web service calls, Core Data, model objects[^exposing-models], etc.

 The view-model will live as a property on the view controller.
-The view controller knows about the view-model and it's public properties, but the view-model knows nothing about the view controller.
+The view controller knows about the view-model and its public properties, but the view-model knows nothing about the view controller.
 You should already feel better about this design as we have better separation of concerns going on here.

 Another way to help you understand how our components fit together, and where the responsibilities fall, is to look at a layer diagram of our new application building blocks.